The Two Types of Loyalty, and How to Earn Them

-On a larger scale, loyalty programs are a great way to do this.
-While some will shy away from loyalty programs, classifying them as "buying" loyalty, the bottom line is a well-crafted, thoughtful program can systematize recognition and rewards.
-Remember, 85% of the population wish they had been recognized for a purchase.
-Adding an effective loyalty program into an organization that has a customer focus is going to ensure the capture of both transactional and emotional loyalty.
+On a grander scale, loyalty programs are a fantastic way to achieve this.
+Now, I know some may dismiss loyalty programs as simply "buying" loyalty, but let's get down to brass tacks: a well-crafted, thoughtful program can streamline recognition and rewards.
+And guess what?
+A whopping 85% of the population wishes they were acknowledged for their purchases.
+So, incorporating an effective loyalty program into an organization that genuinely cares about its customers is the key to capturing both transactional and emotional loyalty.

 The Engagement Factor

-Constant relevant communication that provokes engagement is the final element to these three characteristics.
+Constant relevant communication that provokes engagement is the final element of these three characteristics.
 As we've mentioned, loyalty is in part a result of frequency.
-Emails, texts, branded apps, mobile coupons, even printed newsletters are all important to cut through the clutter and remind people of brand value.
+Emails, texts, branded apps, mobile coupons, and even printed newsletters are all important to cut through the clutter and remind people of brand value.

 The bottom line is customers need to know how they're being impacted by associating with a brand.
-The companies best able to form that relationship are the ones who'll be in position to have the feeling reciprocated.
+The organizations best able to form that relationship are the ones who'll be in a position to have the feeling reciprocated.